onvio/snyk-scanner/README.md

-# Monolith Snyk Scanner
+# Snyk Scanner with HTML and Json Report

-This project automatically finds all manifest files and runs a Snyk scan for each manifest.
-It will merge all results into a single report.
+This project runs a Snyk scan and outputs an HTML and JSON report.

 Example run:
 ```
-docker run -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/var/src -v $(pwd):/var/reports --rm -t snyktest scan.py $(pwd) <snyk-token>
+docker run --rm -v $(pwd):/app -v $(pwd):/var/reports -t snyktest <snyk-token>
 ```

-A shared socket is required because this Docker container will start new Snyk containers.